keenalise/keenalise/README.md

 I'm a passionate **Computer Science student** from 🇳🇵 Nepal with a deep love for crafting intelligent, user-friendly applications.
 From AI-powered web apps to Android development, I'm always looking to push the boundaries of what I can build.

-> *"Code is poetry — I'm still learning the language."*
+> *"Code is poetry, I'm still learning the language."*

 - 🎓 CS student focused on **AI/ML & Full-Stack Development**
 - 🔭 Actively building projects at the intersection of **AI and real-world utility**